friendlyanon/cmake-init/cmake-init/templates/common/HACKING.md

 will also be able to select the above created user presets for automatic integration.

-Please note that both the build and test command accepts a `-j` flag to specify the number of jobs to use, which should ideally be specified to the number of threads your CPU has.
+Please note that both the build and test commands accept a `-j` flag to specify the number of jobs to use, which should ideally be specified to the number of threads your CPU has.
 You may also want to add that to your preset using the `jobs` property, see the [presets documentation][1] for more details.